webosose/website/content/en/docs/tutorials/web-apps/developing-external-web-apps.md

 ```

 {{< note >}}
 To use LS2 API on webOS OSE 1.x, the webOS library must exist within the project directory.
-For more information, see the [built-in web app tutorial]({{< relref "developing-built-in-web-apps#webos-ose-1-x" >}}).
+For more information, see the [Using LS2 API in Web Apps]({{< relref "using-ls2-api-in-web-apps#webos-ose-1-x" >}}).
 {{< /note >}}